-The composition of the BPC reflects AACSB's regional representation as well as its commitment to diversity, equity, inclusion, and belonging.
-The BPC chair and the BPC staff liaison ensures that BPC membership includes diversity in gender, job functions/roles, etc.
+The composition of the BPC reflects AACSB's regional representation as well as its commitment to varied perspectives, backgrounds, and experiences.

 - 1. BPC typically meets twice each year and AASCB's budget incorporates appropriate support for these meetings.
 One or two meetings by means of video conferencing may also be scheduled.
 Additional commitments and engagement are at the discretion and interest of council members. - 2.
 Normally, BPC meetings are held in conjunction with board meetings or AACSB conferences, and at least one executive team member is expected to attend each meeting.
 Meetings may be held in person or by means of video conferencing. - 3.
 BPC adheres to AACSB timelines and deadlines in making recommendations to AACSB in regard to nominations and input on strategic issues or recommendations. - 4.
 An AACSB staff member is assigned as staff liaison for BPC and provides logistical support for development of meeting agendas, meeting planning, and capturing meeting results and follow up.